-Home > Health Library > Newcastle Disease Virus (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]
+Home > Health Library > Newcastle Disease Virus (PDQ®): Integrative, alternative, and complementary therapies - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 This cancer information summary provides an overview of the use of Newcastle disease virus (NDV) as a treatment for people with cancer.
 The summary includes a brief history of NDV research, a review of laboratory and animal studies, the results of clinical trials, and possible side effects of NDV-based therapy.
 Several different strains of NDV will be discussed in the summary, including the Hungarian strain MTH (More Than Hope)-68.
 Information presented in some sections of the summary can also be found in tables located at the end of those sections.

 Many of the medical and scientific terms used in the summary are hypertext linked (at first use in each section) to the NCI Dictionary of Cancer Terms, which is oriented toward nonexperts.
 When a linked term is clicked, a definition will appear in a separate window.

 Reference citations in some PDQ cancer information summaries may include links to external websites that are operated by individuals or organizations for the purpose of marketing or advocating the use of specific treatments or products.
 These reference citations are included for informational purposes only.
 Their inclusion should not be viewed as an endorsement of the content of the websites, or of any treatment or product, by the PDQ Integrative, Alternative, and Complementary Therapies Editorial Board or the National Cancer Institute.

 Information presented in this section about the use of Newcastle disease virus (NDV) in the treatment of human cancer is summarized in a table located at the end of the section.